 1> instruct the physical layer to transmit the Random Access Preamble using the selected PRACH occasion, corresponding RA-RNTI (if available), PREAMBLE_INDEX and PREAMBLE_RECEIVED_TARGET_POWER.

+1> if LBT failure indication is received from lower layers for this Random Access Preamble transmission:

+2> perform the Random Access Resource selection procedure (see clause 5.1.2).

+Editor’s Note: The two lines above implement the agreement “MAC returns to the resource selection step if LBT fails for Msg1 transmission opportunity(ies)” and because of that we never reach 5.1.4 where PREAMBLE_TRANSMISSION_COUNTER is increased and RAR window is started, thus also agreements “The PREAMBLE_TRANSMISSION_COUNTER is not increased if the preamble is not transmitted due to LBT failure” and “Actual transmission for MSG1 (LBT success) is used for starting RAR window” are implemented here.

 The RA-RNTI associated with the PRACH occasion in which the Random Access Preamble is transmitted, is computed as:

 RA-RNTI = 1 + s_id + 14 × t_id + 14 × 80 × f_id + 14 × 80 × 8 × ul_carrier_id